zoetrope69/letterboxd/README.md

 get public data for letterboxd users

-*due to the limitation of the data source (scraping a RSS feed), only the 20 most recent diary entries can be retrieved*

 _currently only consumes the RSS feeds from letterboxd, when API is released this will be used_

 ## installation